material-motion/material-motion/specifications/transactions.md

 # Transactions

-Transactions aggregate requests for Intention-target associations.
+Transactions aggregate requests for Plan-target associations.
 Transactions are designed to be committed to a Runtime.

 `v1` **Creation**: Transactions can be created at any time.